michigan sheriffs' coordinating & training council

 Contact Information:

-Michigan Jail First Line Supervisor Academy
+Michigan Jail First Line Supervisor Academy - Lansing, MI

 The Michigan Jail First Line Supervisory Academy (MJFLSA) is an intensive 32- hour correctional academy developed specifically for the First Line Supervisor and approved by the Michigan Sheriff’s Coordinating and Training Council.
 The curriculum, designed and facilitated by the National Institute for Jail Operations, engages attendees to learn and apply these eight core management topics: